Bushido: Edo bushido

-After the chaotic Sengoku period, politics were carried out in orderly fashion, and peace was maintained.
+After the chaotic Sengoku period, politics were carried out in an orderly fashion, and peace was maintained.
 The samurai could no longer obtain merit on the battlefield.
-They found more significance of the samurai's existence in areas other than battle.
+They found more significance in the samurai's existence in areas other than battle.
 As per Confucianism, it was valued to work for morals and the public, not for personal reasons.
-In addition, there were many martial arts who included religious boundaries such as Buddhism and Shinto.
+In addition, there were many martial arts that included religious boundaries, such as Buddhism and Shinto.
 A famous example is a passage in the Hagakure: "Bushido is realised in the presence of death.
-In the case of having to choose between life and death you should choose death.
+In the case of having to choose between life and death, you should choose death.
 There is no other reasoning.
 Move on with determination."
 It can be difficult to interpret, but it was radical at the time.
 That appeared in the Taihei era of the Edo period.
 The oral tradition of the Saga Domain feudal lord Nabeshima Mitsushige, Yamamoto Tsunetomo, is the main subject.
-There are many expressions that criticize the samurai who are associated with Confucianism and Buddhism that were popular at the time.
-There are many works that guide the art of treatment while describing the spirit of the samurai of the Sengoku period.
+Many expressions criticize the samurai who are associated with Confucianism and Buddhism, which were popular at the time.
+Many works guide the art of treatment while describing the spirit of the samurai of the Sengoku period.